wp-plugins/si-contact-form/trunk/readme.txt

 == Description ==

 Fast and Secure Contact Form for WordPress.
 This contact form lets your visitors send you a quick E-mail message.
 Blocks all common spammer tactics.
 Spam is no longer a problem.
 Includes a CAPTCHA and Akismet support.
 Additionally, the plugin has a multi-form feature, optional extra fields, and an option to redirect visitors to any URL after the message is sent.
-Does not require JavaScript.
+Super customizable.

 [Plugin URI]: (http://www.642weather.com/weather/scripts-wordpress-si-contact.php)

 Features:
 --------
- * Configure Options from Admin panel.
+ * Super customizable Options from Admin panel.
  * Multi-Form feature that allows you to have many different forms on your site.
  * Uses simple inline error messages.
  * Reloads form data and warns user if user forgets to fill out a field.